rc55/ukdemoscene/index.md

 ### What international parties are frequented by UK Demosceners?

-The most popular international demoparty is Revision, but many UK sceners go to Evoke and Outline.
-Other parties popular with smaller groups of UK sceners include X and TRSAC.
-This list is not exhaustive.
+The most popular international demoparty is Revision (https://revision-party.net), but many UK sceners go to Evoke (https://www.evoke.eu/) and Outline (http://outlinedemoparty.nl/).

+Other parties popular with smaller groups of UK sceners include X(https://www.scs-trc.net/) and TRSAC (http://trsac.dk/).

+This list is not remotely exhaustive.

 ### Who maintains this page?